 Below are quick links to important websites that may assist you with your legal matters in Scott County and Missouri.

-Understanding the Potential Consequences of Domestic Violence in Scott County, MO
+What are the Possible Penalties For Domestic Violence in the Scott County, MO Area?

-Penalties for domestic violence in and around Scott County, MO vary greatly depending on the gravity of the offense, the surrounding circumstances, and any prior criminal history.
+The repercussions of domestic violence in and around Scott County, MO can vary significantly based on factors such as the gravity of the offense, the circumstances surrounding the incident, and any prior criminal history.
 Convictions for domestic violence may entail both criminal and civil penalties, including:

 - Probation